Innocent-R/wu-tang-generator/README.md

 Project: Wu-Tang Name Generator

-The Wu-Tang Name Generator is a project where the user responds to questions and gets a random Wu-Tang name.
+The Wu-Tang Name Generator is a fun project where users answer a few questions and receive a randomly generated Wu-Tang-style name.

 How It's Made: Tech used: HTML, CSS, and JavaScript

-Lessons Learned: I learned how to use JS functions
+Lessons Learned: I learned how to use JavaScript functions

 Find the live project at https://innocent-r.github.io/wu-tang-generator/